Puriney/scRNA.seq.course/14-remove-conf.md

 output: html_document
 ---

-# Confounders Removal
+# Dealing with confounders

 ## Introduction

 In the previous chapter we normalized for library size, effectively removing it as a confounder.
-Now we will consider removing other less well defined confounders from our data using the ERCC spike-in controls.
+Now we will consider removing other less well defined confounders from our data.
 Technical confounders (aka batch effects) can arise from difference in reagents, isolation methods, the lab/experimenter who performed the experiment, even which day/time the experiment was performed.
+Accounting for technical confounders, and batch effects particularly, is a large topic that also involves principles of experimental design.
+Here we address approaches that can be taken to account for confounders when the experimental design is appropriate.

+Fundamentally, accounting for technical confounders involves identifying and, ideally, removing sources of variation in the expression data that are not related to (i.e. are confounding) the biological signal of interest.
+Various approaches exist, some of which use spike-in or housekeeping genes, and some of which use endogenous genes.

-Since the same amount of ERCC spike-in was added to each cell in our experiment we know that all the variablity we observe for these genes is due to technical noise; whereas endogenous genes are affected by both technical noise and biological variability.
+The use of spike-ins as control genes is appealing, since the same amount of ERCC (or other) spike-in was added to each cell in our experiment.
+In principel, all the variablity we observe for these genes is due to technical noise; whereas endogenous genes are affected by both technical noise and biological variability.
 Technical noise can be removed by fitting a model to the spike-ins and "substracting" this from the endogenous genes.
-There are several methods available based on this premise (eg. [BASiCS](https://github.com/catavallejos/BASiCS), [scLVM](https://github.com/PMBio/scLVM), [RUV](http://bioconductor.org/packages/release/bioc/html/RUVSeq.html)); each using different noise models and different fitting procedures.
-Alternatively, one can identify genes which exhibit significant variation beyond technical noise (eg. Distance to median, [Highly variable genes](http://www.nature.com/nmeth/journal/v10/n11/full/nmeth.2645.html))
+There are several methods available based on this premise (eg. [BASiCS](https://github.com/catavallejos/BASiCS), [scLVM](https://github.com/PMBio/scLVM), [RUVg](http://bioconductor.org/packages/release/bioc/html/RUVSeq.html)); each using different noise models and different fitting procedures.
+Alternatively, one can identify genes which exhibit significant variation beyond technical noise (eg. Distance to median, [Highly variable genes](http://www.nature.com/nmeth/journal/v10/n11/full/nmeth.2645.html)).
+However, there are issues with the use of spike-ins for normalisation (particularly ERCCs, derived from bacterial sequences), including that their variability can, for various reasons, actually be *higher* than that of endogenous genes.

+Given the issues with using spike-ins, better results can often be obtained by using endogenous genes instead.
+Where we have a large number of endogenous genes that, on average, do not vary systematically between cells and where we expect technical effects to affect a large number of genes (a very common and reasonable assumption), then such methods (for example, the RUVs method) can perform well.

+We explore both general approaches below.